 Procrastination isn’t just a productivity killer it also kills your social life as it means that when there is fun stuff going on that you’d love to take part in, you instead end up sitting in your room trying to do whatever task you were supposed to have done weeks ago.

 For that reason, it’s important to nip procrastination in the bud as much as possible.
-Here are some great strategies to do just that.
+Here are some great strategies to avoid procrastination!

 Don’t look at the task as a whole.